CamShotQuality/ChampionshipLeverageIndex/README.md

 **Why Random Forest Regression?**

-Random forests are particularly effective for smaller datasets because they reduce overfitting (by virtue of the ensembling of many decision trees).
-Furthermore, overfitting can be mitigated by modifying hyperparameters of the model such as max_depth.
-In a modern NBA that's deeper with talent than ever before, ensuring we aren't overfitting to prior training data of the past is key.
+Random forests can be particularly effective for smaller datasets because they can reduce overfitting through the ensembling of many decision trees.
+Furthermore, overfitting can be mitigated by tuning hyperparameters of the each individual Decision Tree such as max depth.
 The output of the Random Forest Regression Model can be seen below:

 Championship Percentages for Each Seed:
 - 1st Seed: `35.3%`